-- 1. Drag figure A on top of figure B and, while dragging, press and hold one of the following modifier key combinations: - $\circ \mathbb{H}$ (Command): directional line (one arrowhead, $\rightarrow$ ) - ∘ \( \hat{\psi} \) (Command-Shift): bidirectional line (two arrowheads, \( \to \)) - ∘ #\tau (Command-Option): nondirectional line (no arrowheads, -) - ${}^{\circ}\, \, \sharp \, {}^{\frown}\, \hat{\text{1}} \,\, \text{(Command-Option-Shift): nondirectional dashed line (no arrowheads, } \\ {}^{\cdots} )$ - 2.
+- 1. Drag figure A on top of figure B and, while dragging, press and hold one of the following modifier key combinations: - $\circ$ $\mathbb{H}$ (Command): directional line (one arrowhead, $\rightarrow$ ) - ∘ ₩û (Command-Shift): bidirectional line (two arrowheads, ↔)

+- ∘ #ும் (Command-Option-Shift): nondirectional dashed line (no arrowheads, ...) - 2.
 Release the mouse and figure A will move back to its original position and the appropriate line will be created connecting figure A to figure B.

+Pinboard Exception

+Technically you can make these types of connected figures within one specific type of collection: a pinboard.
+Just drag one figure on a pinboard on top of another figure while holding one of the key modifiers above.

+The resulting line will connect the two figures and move if either figure is moved.
+If both figures are within the same pinboard then the line itself will be owned by the collection so moving the pinboard will move the connection line, as well.